NEW: Your playbook to 10x donor lifetime value

 After your campaign or event concludes, give your sponsors a strong reason to stay connected and get one step ahead of securing their support for next year.
 You could even make a phone call to thank each sponsor on a more personal level.
 Authenticity will go a long way when navigating the sponsorship process.

-Use sponsorship request letters to build impactful partnerships
+Use sponsorship request letters to initiate impactful partnerships

 Copy editor: Ayanna Julien